 Low Carb Lemon Bars

 Who could use a little sunshine, fresh lemon, and happiness right now?
 Yeah, I thought so.
-That's why I made you some lemon bars.
-And, to make them even better, they're LOW Carb!
+That’s why I made you some lemon bars.
+And, to make them even better, they have an almond shortbread crust, so they’re lower in carbs.

 That doesn’t exactly mean they’re low calorie.
 But desperate times call for a luscious dessert that won’t spike your blood sugar.
 AmIright…?